jsdelivrbot/milwaukee-brews/README.md

 ## Disclaimer

 I built this app as part of the [Udacity Front-End Web Developer Nanodegree](https://www.udacity.com/course/front-end-web-developer-nanodegree--nd001) program.

-This repository is not for general use, but rather an exercise as part of an education program.
+Udacity requires a root HTML file.
+Okay, so I built one, though it's not being used as part of the final web server.

 Cheers and &lt;happy coding&gt;,
 Tonya